bachhuberdesign/laravel-cheatsheet/README.md

 ### Contributing

-If you see a typo or wish to add/change anything, open an issue or pop up a pull request.
-Thanks!
+All changes are welcome -- if you see something that is incorrect or should be added, feel free to open an issue or a pull request.